Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage_Slides.md

 ## Traversing the Trie

 - We know the state-root at a given block `n`.
-- Assume this is a base-26, patricia trie.
+- Assume this is a base-27, patricia trie.
-  English alphabet is the key-scope.
+  English alphabet along with '_' is the key-scope.
 - Let's see the steps needed to read `balances_alice` from the storage.

 ---v